gaptime/Covid_19_Application/README.md

 This application was spured by Denia's 2020 Summer Internship to help connect people to various resources and information regarding covid-19 topics.
 We will be using the MERN stack.

 ## Team Section
-We are a 5 peopel team.
+We are a 5 people team.
 Leader: Rebecca; UI/UX designer: Denia; Full Stack developer: Hao & Jimmy; Database developer: Naiyu

 ## Code Dependencies